27 Meal Planning Tips That Will Make Your Life Easier

 Keep It Simple

 You don’t have to plan a different multi-course meal every night.
 A leafy salad makes a good side dish to any meal; buy and clean greens on the weekend and eat them throughout the week.
 A loaf of bread is a treat served alongside most meats and vegetarian dinners.
 Rice or another grain can also be made in bulk and eaten a few times throughout the week; just top with different spices.
+Did you know you can meal prep smoothies for breakfast or a healthy after-dinner dessert too?

 Let Dinner Do Double Duty